michelk/ConfigFiles.jl/README.md

 * more flexible syntax.
 Eg

-        x {a = 4}
+        x {a = "blub"}
         y = [1
             ,2
-            ,3
+            3,
+            5
             ]
         z
         {
           b = 9
         }
+        b =
+            8

 Example
 -------

-A valid file-format now looks for example like
+A well formated file  currently looks like

     a = 1
     b = 2